cgabriel5/monitorjs/README.md

 - [ ] Clean/re-work code for better performance.
 - [ ] Implement listener namespaces for `instance.on` method.
-- [ ] Expand cache clearing functionality (i.e. clear only specific path caches).
+- [ ] Expand cache clearing functionality. (i.e. clear only specific path caches)
 - [ ] Add a way to filter the change types ([`add`, `delete`, `update`, `trigger`]) to act on.
 - [ ] Add `observe`, `pause`, and `disconnect` instance methods for better functionality and usability.
 - [ ] Add a way to run multiple sets, unsets, and triggers via their respective `set`, `unset`, and `trigger` method. (i.e. use an `Object` or an `Array` to account for order)